 In this article, I describe how you can combine linocut with clay to make reliefs.

 Clay is a rewarding material, both for the professional and the hobbyist.
-Anyone who is just starting with clay will soon have a nice result.
+Anyone who is just starting with clay will soon have an excellent result.

 Clay can be decorated with all kinds of techniques, ranging from simple to difficult.
 The beauty is that most techniques can be started in a simple way and gradually become more complicated.